ryanpdwyer/react-eleventy/fys-23.md

 ## Week 1

-1. [Intro to AI](/fys-23-01-ais/) This content has the links needed for our in-class AI activities on Tuesday.
+1. [Intro to AI](/fys-23-01-ais/) This content has the links needed for our in-class AI activities on Tuesday and Thursday.
-2. [Installation of Processing and Wekinator](/fys-installation/) These programs will need to be installed for next Tuesday; feel free to start now!
+2. [Installation of Processing and Wekinator](/fys-installation/) These programs will need to be installed for next Tuesday; feel free to start now! **Don't wait until Monday night to complete the assignment - start Thursday or Friday so you can get help if you need it!**
 <!-- 3.
 [AI Writing](/fys-23-02-ai-writing)  -->